Faculty and Staff Directory

 More recently, Mooney-Melvin has focused her work in public history on curriculum development, women’s history, and community engagement.
-She is interested in reflective practice as public history’s signature pedagogy and has presented a draft of her work- in-progress in this area as a conference paper at a NCPH annual conference.
+She is interested in reflective practice as public history’s signature pedagogy.
+She has a chapter, “Reflective Practice: Public History’s Signature Pedagogy, in History and Action: Essays on Teaching Public History, under contract with the University of North Carolina Press.
 She is a founding member of the Women’s History Affinity Group of the American Association of State and Local History.
 She was part of the scholar summit held by the Congressional Commission on a National Women’s History Museum and presented “Claiming and Engaging Space: The National Women’s History Museum” on January 26, 2016.
 She was a member of a working group that provided material for the section on the need for such a museum for the Commission as it prepared its report for Congress.
 In 2016 she participated in a NCPH PechaKucha session, “Re-interpreting Relevance: Preservation, Herstory, and the Challenge to the National Narrative,” where she focused on the representation of women on Chicago’s memorial landscape.
 Her interest in history and community engagement can be seen in a recent article in the Journal of Urban History (2014), “Engaging the Neighborhood: the East Rogers Park Neighborhood History Project and the Possibilities and Challenges of Community-Based Initiatives” and in her partnership with Elizabeth Fraterrigo as Co-PI for Race: Are We So Different?
 Visitor Survey Evaluation Project (Illinois Holocaust Museum and Education Center 2014-2015 and South Carolina State Museum 2016).

 Mooney-Melvin’s scholarship reflects her interests in urban and public history, the relationship of public space and public memory, and the history and evolution of city neighborhoods and settlements.
-Her most influential publications include Making Sense of the City: Local Government, Civic Culture, and Community Life in American Cities, edited with Robert B. Fairbanks (Ohio State University Press, 2001); Reading Your Neighborhood: A History of East Rogers Park (Loyola University Press, 1993); The Organic City: Urban Definition and Neighborhood Organization 1880-1920 (University Press of Kentucky, 1987); The Urbanization of Modern America, with Zane Miller (2nd ed, San Diego: Harcourt Brace Jovanovich, 1987); American Community Organizations: A Historical Dictionary (Greenwood Press, 1986) as well as well as “Harnessing the Romance of the Past: Preservation, Tourism, and History.”
+A new work exploring the late impact of Dr. Zane L. Miller, Bringing the Civic Back In: Zane L. Miller and American Urban History, edited by Larry Bennett, John D. Fairfield, and Patricia Mooney-Melvin, is forthcoming from Temple University Press.
+To date, her most influential publications include Making Sense of the City: Local Government, Civic Culture, and Community Life in American Cities, edited with Robert B. Fairbanks (Ohio State University Press, 2001); Reading Your Neighborhood: A History of East Rogers Park (Loyola University Press, 1993); The Organic City: Urban Definition and Neighborhood Organization 1880-1920 (University Press of Kentucky, 1987); The Urbanization of Modern America, with Zane Miller (2nd ed, San Diego: Harcourt Brace Jovanovich, 1987); American Community Organizations: A Historical Dictionary (Greenwood Press, 1986) as well as well as “Harnessing the Romance of the Past: Preservation, Tourism, and History.”
 The Public Historian 13 (Spring 1991): 35-48 and “Professional Historians and the Challenge of Redefinition.”
 Public History: Essays From the Field, eds.
 James B. Gardner and Peter LaPaglia, 5-21.
 Malabar, FA: Krieger Press, 1999, 2004.
 She is currently completing The Landscape of Urban Memory: Public Space and Public Memory in Chicago with Theodore Karamanski.

 While serving as Associate Dean and Interim Dean of Loyola University Chicago’s Graduate School, Mooney-Melvin has been the PI for Charting Career Pathways: Enhancing and Sustaining Doctoral Education in the Humanities, National Endowment for the Humanities, 2016-2017 and Co-PI for a variety of grants including Mastering the Humanities: Growing, Diversifying, and Sustaining the Humanities, ETS/MAGS Award for Excellence and Innovation in Graduate Education, 2013-2014; the Doctoral Initiative on Minority Attrition and Completion, 2012-2014; National Science Foundation and the Council of Graduate Schools; and the Completion and Attrition in STEM Master’s Programs 2011-2012, Alfred P. Sloan Foundation and the Council of Graduate Schools.
 She was Co-Director of Loyola University Chicago’s Financial Education Project as part of Enhancing Student Financial Education, a Council of Graduate Schools/TIAA-CREF grant, 2013-2015.
 Graduate School presentations of note include “Financial Education: Multiple Learning Pathways to Enhancing Knowledge.”
 National Summit on Collegiate Financial Wellness.
 June 17, 2016; “The Humanities and Career Pathways,” The Midwest Association of Graduate Schools, April 12, 2012; “Dealing With Students In Crisis.”
 Council of Graduate Schools, December 9, 2011; and “Transformative Graduate Education at Loyola University Chicago.”
 Association of Jesuit Colleges and Universities Graduate Conference, March 18, 2011.